-The Trans-Catalina Trail stretches from the Renton Mine Trailhead on the east end to Starlight Beach on the west end.
+The Trans-Catalina Trail stretches from the Renton Mine Trailhead on the east end to Parson's Landing on the west end.
 It winds up hills and down valleys offering spectacular views across the 43,000-acre Nature Preserve of the Catalina Island Conservancy.
 Runners can enjoy the full length of the trail.
 You may run a single leg of the trail or tackle it in its entirety over multiple days.
 Camping is available at certain points of the trail.
 Catalina Island Conservancy members receive a 50% discount on camping fees at Black Jack, Little Harbor, and Parson's Landing campgrounds.

 First, get to Avalon via Catalina Express, Catalina Flyer, Island Express Helicopter Service, or Airport in the Sky.
 If planning the thru-run, leave from San Pedro so you can return from Two Harbors.

 There are two trailheads in Avalon.
 The first is the true trailhead at Renton Mine Road

 .
 Run Pebbly Beach Road to Renton Mine Road

 .
 The trailhead will be on your right.

 The second trailhead out of Avalon begins at the Hermit Gulch Campgrounds in Avalon Canyon.
 The Hermit Gulch Trail

 .
 Turn right and follow the TCT through Haypress picnic area, past Middle Ranch Road